Captain James Jasper Womack

 Second wife was Mary Bass born 1834 (1845).

-He was a teacher after the war and in 1875 he established a short lived newspaper the 'Nashville Evening News'.
+He was a teacher after the war at the Cumberland Female College, McMinnville, and superintendent of Warren County Schools and in 1875 he established a short lived newspaper the 'Nashville Evening News'.

 Pension #3639 was filed on 10 September1901 in Warren County, the application was successful.